neo4j-examples/sdn-cineasts/README.md

 The complete tutorial is contained in this projects [github wiki](https://github.com/jexp/cineasts/wiki).

-To run it, start your local Neo4j server on localhost:7474 and run `mvn install jetty:run`
+To run it, configure your local Neo4j server in `ogm.properties` and start it.
+Then run `mvn install jetty:run`